yasvanthirasri/yasvanthirasri/README.md

 - 💞️ I’m currently working on FPGA to encrypt an image
 - 📫 Published a paper titled "Implementation of chaos-based image encryption on FPGA"
 - presented at the IEEE conference (ViteCon'23)
 - Encryption Engineer by Day, FPGA Enthusiast by Night 🌙
+- MATLAB Magician

 <!---
 yasvanthirasri/yasvanthirasri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.